yashwanthksgithub/oops_java/README.md

 2. Open the code in Eclipse or JDK
 3. Compile and run

+program 1 :
+A. Simple Java Programs
+  a.

 Program 10 :
-Purpose : To show creation of threads and implement/enable methods
+Purpose : To show creation of threads using implement/Runnable methods